open5e/open5e/source/monsters/tome-of-beasts/A/angler-worm.rst

 within 20 feet of itself; that spot glows with a faint, blue light until the start of the worm’s next turn.
-All other creatures that can see the light at the start of their turn must make a successful DC 12 Wisdom saving throw or be charmed until the start of their next turn.
-A creature charmed this way must Dash toward the light by the most direct route, automatically fails saving throws against being restrained by snare lines, and treats the angler worm as invisible.
+All other creatures that can see the light at the start of their turn must make a successful DC 12 Wisdom saving throw or be :ref:`srd:charmed` until the start of their next turn.
+A creature charmed this way must Dash toward the light by the most direct route, automatically fails saving throws against being restrained by snare lines, and treats the angler worm as :ref:`srd:invisible`.